Whether you’re spending 7 days in Hokkaido or two weeks, choosing where to stay in Sapporo is a must.

 ✓ Best area to stay for nightlife and superb local food

-Being Sapporo’s entertainment hub, the district is very well connected to the rest of the city by subway.
+As Sapporo’s entertainment hub, the district is well connected to the rest of the city by subway.
 It takes under five minutes to reach Susukino from Odori and Sapporo Station.

-The location is, however, not suitable for those who want a peaceful, relaxing atmosphere for their stay in Sapporo as the district is always busy.
-It’s ideal for tourists looking for the hustle and bustle of the city, especially the nightlife, as the evenings can get pretty wild in Susukino.
+The area is, however, not suitable for travellers who want a peaceful, relaxing atmosphere for their stay in Sapporo.
+Day and night, the district is busy.

-For all the ramen lovers, Susukino is home to Ramen Yokocho, a narrow lane that hosts numerous ramen shops.
-You can also witness the ice sculpture competition of the annual Snow Festival in Susukino.
+For ramen lovers, Susukino is home to Ramen Yokocho.
+This narrow lane is loaded with ramen shops serving up the city’s most famous snack, miso ramen.
+Visiting in winter?
+You can also witness Sapporo’s world-famous ice sculpture competition here.
+The annual Snow Festival takes place in Susukino.

-There are also a number of historical and monumental sites here, such as the Sapporo TV Tower and the Sapporo Clock Tower, that slot in among the best places to visit in Sapporo.
-The area also features a blend of modern and old architecture that lets you get an insight of how Japanese design has evolved over the years.
+There are also several popular tourist sites in Susukino.
+Many slot in among the best places to visit in Sapporo including The Sapporo TV Tower and Sapporo Clock Tower.
+The area blends both modern and old architecture.
+As you wander around, you’ll get insight into how Japanese design has evolved over the years.

-Since Susukino is the entertainment hub, you can find a wide variety of hotels in the district which cater to visitors with low or high travel budgets.
+Since Susukino is the entertainment hub of Sapporo, a wide variety of hotels flood the district.
+Accommodations here cater to visitors with low or high travel budgets alike.

 Recommended hotels in Susukino